aladdin731/ashademy/README.md

 2. Be mentee to request a course
 3. Leave a review or question for some course
 4. Search for a specific type of course

+# npm start & rails s to run the app